AndyG-unibe/Resample-ReprojectCosmoRea2-6/README.md

 ***
 ### Installation

-The script was develepped to run on an OSX-System.
+The script was developped to run on an OSX-System.
 To ensure compatibility one has install XCode and homebrew: https://brew.sh/index_de
 Then "$ brew install eccodes" has to be executed in the terminal to install eccodes.
 Furthermore when the Cfgrib-package can not be installed by pip one has to download the package manually and move it to the IDE side package directory.
 Cfgrib-package can be downloaded here: https://github.com/ecmwf/cfgrib

 Also you have to make shure to install the following packages: